You know, I really, I'm wondering if Gibbs is in trouble today.

 Alligator tamers are more respected than Democrats and journalists.

-We'll be back on open line Friday.
+We'll be back on Open Line Friday.

 Don't go away.

-Hey, I got a question for you.
+I got a question for you.

 It's not long until we get to August.

-It's a 22nd anniversary.
+It's our 22nd anniversary.

 You realize that?

-22 years on uh on Sunday.
+22 years on Sunday.

 Anyway, August is also when members of Congress go home for town meetings.

-You think you think people are mad.
+You think people are mad?

-Last August, we passed mad several exits ago.
+Last August, we passed MAD several exits ago.

 You think those are some heavily screened town hall meetings?